huan7515/CLUMondo/README.md

     - Soil depth
     - Available water capacity
     - Distance to urban
     - Distance to river
-  - CLUMondo running file
 - InVEST data
-  - Water yield
+  - Water yield, by land use scenarios and climate scenarios
-    - Annual precipitation
-    - Available water capacity
-    - Reference evapotranspiration
-  - Sediment export
+  - Sediment export, by land use scenarios and climate scenarios
-    - Rainfall erosivity
-    - Soil Erodibility
-  - Habitat quality
+  - Habitat quality, by land use scenarios
-  - InVEST biophyiscal parameters